d2s/website-1/src/pages/terms_of_service.en.md

 The Service connects companies ( “Company” or “Companies” ), and candidates ( “Talent” or “Talents” ) with each other trying to match the right person with the right job.
 Talents are natural persons seeking new employment or freelance contracts through the Service.
 Companies are natural persons or business entities searching for new employees or contractors through the Service.
-Agreement shall mean the Recruiting Partnership Agreement and these Terms of Service.
+Agreement shall mean the Recruiting Partnership Agreement and these Terms of Service. <br /><br />

 1. **Scope**

    1. Within the framework of the Companies' own technical and operational possibilities Honeypot allows the Companies to participate in the Service.
 Honeypot provides all services in connection with the Service for Companies solely based on these Terms of Service (hereinafter referred to as "Company Terms of Service" or “Terms of Service”).
    2. Honeypot objects to the validity of any general terms and conditions of Companies.
 General terms and conditions of Companies become an integral part of the agreement between the Company and Honeypot, only if Honeypot explicitly consents to them in writing.
    3. Honeypot can utilize the services of independent third parties for the Service ( "Third Party Service" ) such as app stores and social networks.
 No third party services are provided by third parties upon the instruction of Honeypot.
 Third party services are not provided by Honeypot.
 Honeypot or the third party will identify these services in a suitable manner.
 Any issues in connection with third party services are not affected by these Terms of Service.
 Honeypot shall not be responsible for third party services.
 Third party services are potentially subject to their providers' general terms and conditions.
    4. Applications for mobile devices ( "Apps” or “Apps" ) are generally not directly provided by Honeypot but by a third party provider ( "App Store" ).
 A separate Company account may be necessary for this purpose.
 Honeypot does not warrant that the Service is identical in functionality and design on all mobile devices.
 Certain functions and contents may not be available.
-Companies should see the functionality description of the App.
+Companies should see the functionality description of the App. <br /><br />

 1. **Limits of Use / Prohibited Conduct**